kyubisation/angular-t9n/README.md

 `angular-t9n` allows adding translation targets, editing translations, exporting to Excel, importing from Excel and migrating orphaned translations.

+The focus of this project is on Angular specific XLIFF files.

 ## Installation

 ```